 A CT scan of the facial bones is often needed to get an overall idea of the extent of the injury.

-Surgical care is provided by surgical specialists in clinics or in the maxillofacial departments of hospitals, care should be given primarily to those affected who need it according to their vital signs.
+Surgical care is provided by surgical specialists in clinics or in maxillofacial departments mainly to those affected who need it according to their vital signs after treatment of facial fractures.

 These include patients with signs of shock, bleeding, acute blood loss, and suffocation.
 For example, if the case is bleeding from large vessels in the maxillofacial area, the usual dressing cannot be relied upon to stop bleeding when treating facial fractures.